Willow Grove Park Mall: History

-On November 25, 2006, during one of the busiest shopping weekends of the year after Thanksgiving, a small fire broke out in the Forever 21 store that forced the evacuation of 6,000 shoppers; no injuries were reported.
-On the evening of June 15, 2011, a 16-year-old boy from Upper Moreland Township who was smoking synthetic cannabis jumped from the third level of the parking garage, suffering injuries.

 On July 28, 2011, it was announced that JCPenney would open a store on the lower two floors of the vacant Strawbridge's.
 In addition, it was announced that Bravo!
 Cucina Italiana and Nordstrom Rack would open locations on the third floor of the former Strawbridge's.
 Bravo!
 Cucina Italiana opened in November 2011 while Nordstrom Rack opened in May 2012.
 Forever 21 also relocated to a larger store at the former Strawbridge's site in December 2011.
 The JCPenney store opened in October 2012.
 On January 30, 2015, it was announced that Sears would lease some of its space to Irish retailer Primark.
 Sears would remain in its space on the first level while Primark will operate in the remainder of the space, mainly on the second level.
 Primark opened on July 19, 2016.
 On March 17, 2017, it was announced that the JCPenney store would be closing as part of a plan to close 138 stores nationwide.
 The JCPenney store closed on July 31, 2017.

 A Macy's Backstage outlet store concept opened within the Macy's store on June 2, 2018.
 On January 24, 2018, the Abington Township Board of Commissioners approved plans for a Studio Movie Grill in the former JCPenney space.
 The Studio Movie Grill was to be an 11-screen dine-in movie theater with a bar.
 Studio Movie Grill was planned to open in early 2020 before plans were cancelled.
 On March 10, 2023, a Tilted 10 entertainment center opened in the former JCPenney space.
 On December 2, 2019, a Yard House restaurant opened at the mall in the space formerly occupied by Bravo!
 Cucina Italiana.

-On January 18, 2022, it was announced that Sears will be closing in 2022.
+On January 18, 2022, it was announced that Sears would close in 2022.
 This was the last full-service Sears location in Pennsylvania.

+Incidents

+On November 25, 2006, during one of the busiest shopping weekends of the year after Thanksgiving, a small fire broke out in the Forever 21 store that forced the evacuation of 6,000 shoppers; no injuries were reported.

+On the evening of June 15, 2011, a 16-year-old boy from Upper Moreland Township who was smoking synthetic cannabis jumped from the third level of the parking garage, suffering injuries.

+On April 13, 2023, a criminal incident at the mall gained viral attention in which shoplifter Abdi Wasuge attempted to steal products from the Apple Store on the second floor and vaulted over a railing in an attempt to escape authorities following a confrontation with another person, breaking his pelvis and tailbone.